The examples below illustrate the use of Resource Definitions to realize a particular capability.

 (...)

-This section contains example Resource Definitions using the
+This section contains an example Resource Definition using the Template Driver for provisioning Prometheus ServiceMonitor for your Workloads.

 (...)